Philippines–United States relations: Pre-21st century

+Post-21st century

+Two-way U.S. merchandise trade with the Philippines amounted to $14 billion in 2024 (U.S. Department of Commerce data).
+According to The Center Square, United States traded goods with the Philippines worth $23.5 billion in 2024.
+United States exports to the Philippines in 2024 were $9.3 billion whereas goods imports from Philippines totaled $14.2 billion in 2024.
+As of May 2025, key exports to the U.S. are Integrated Circuits, wheat, and soybeans.
+Likewise, key exports from the U.S. to the Philippines were computers, insulated wire, and office machine parts, as of May 2025.

 The U.S. traditionally has been the Philippines' largest foreign investor, with about $6.6 billion in estimated investment as of end-2005 (U.S. Department of Commerce data).
 Since the late 1980s, the Philippines has committed itself to reforms that encourage foreign investment as a basis for economic development, subject to certain guidelines and restrictions in specified areas.
 Under President Ramos, the Philippines expanded reforms, opening the power generation and telecommunications sectors to foreign investment, as well as securing ratification of the Uruguay Round agreement and membership in the World Trade Organization.
 As noted earlier, President Arroyo's administration has generally continued such reforms despite opposition from vested interests and "nationalist" blocs.
 A major obstacle has been and will continue to be constitutional restrictions on, among others, foreign ownership of land and public utilities, which limits maximum ownership to 40%.

 Over the last two decades, the relatively closed Philippine economy has been opened significantly by foreign exchange deregulation, foreign investment and banking liberalization, tariff and market barrier reduction, and foreign entry into the retail trade sector.
 The Electric Power Industry Reform Act of 2001 opened opportunities for U.S. firms to participate in the power industry in the Philippines.
 Information and communications technologies, backroom operations such as call centers, and regional facilities or shared-service centers were probably likewise leading investment opportunities.